-Astounding Duesenberg to Headline at Villa d'Este
+Astounding Duesenberg that won at Villa d'Este

 Images: Courtesy Automobiles Classiques, Bill Lyons, Steve Brauer & Gautam Sen